bitmotive/ansible-role-hostnames/README.md

 Role Name
 =========

-This role will configure hostnames and network related settings.
+This role will configure hostnames for an EL server.

 Requirements
 ------------